TUCAN-nest/TUCAN/README.md

 <img src="https://github.com/TUCAN-nest/TUCAN/blob/HEAD/logo.png" alt="logo" style="width:400px;"/>

-TUCAN[^1] - A molecular identifier and descriptor for all domains of chemistry
+TUCAN[^1] is a molecular identifier and descriptor for all domains of chemistry.

 Have a look at our [demo notebook](https://github.com/TUCAN-nest/TUCAN/blob/HEAD/docs/demo.ipynb) to see TUCAN at work.

-There is also a paper in the [Journal of Cheminformatics](https://dx.doi.org/10.1186/s13321-022-00640-5) which describes the scientific background of this tool.
+You can find details on TUCAN's scientific background in our [paper](https://dx.doi.org/10.1186/s13321-022-00640-5).

 # Installation
 TUCAN requires a Python installation (>=3.9), and preferably you install the package in a virtual environment (e.g., [venv](https://docs.python.org/3.10/library/venv.html)).